-Cloud 66 supports SSL Termination on HAProxy (1.5.x or higher) and Amazon Elastic Load Balancer.
+Cloud 66 supports SSL Termination on HAProxy (1.5.x or higher), and all native cloud load balancers.
 Simply check the option on SSL certificate add on page.
 This will config your existing load balancer or will apply whenever you create new load balancer.

 Refer to our documentation